codeinventory/codeinventory.github.io/_posts/2014-07-04-killer-mailer.md

 ---

-Hey guys i needed a mailer script which can send me hourly updates of my jobs and i dont had a SMTP details of my clients server neither access to it.
+Hey guys i always needed a mailer script which can send me hourly/daily/weekly updates of my diffrent programs running on linux box.

+I tried **sendmail** and **mutt** but they were not much impressive.

+I made a python script for myself and this works like KILLER.

+I dont had a SMTP details of my clients server neither access to it.

-i found a badass script in python which works well for me, hope it will help you too ;)
+This badass script in python  worked well for me, hope it will help you too ;)

 {% highlight python %}
 #!/usr/bin/python